-12 Sample processing and storage procedures should be demonstrated to have no significant effect on the residues present in the test sample.
+12 Sample processing and storage procedures should be demonstrated to have no significant effect on the residues present in the analytical sample.
 Where labile residues could otherwise be lost, samples may be comminuted frozen (e.g. in the presence of "dry ice").
 Where comminution is known to affect residues (e.g. dithiocarbamates or fumigants) and practical alternative procedures are not available, the test portion should consist of whole units of the commodity, or segments removed from large units.
 All analyses should be undertaken within the shortest time practicable, to minimise sample storage.
-Determination of very labile or volatile residues should be started, and the procedures involving potential loss of analyte completed, on the day of sample receipt.
+Analyses for residues of very labile or volatile pesticides should be started, and the procedures involved in potential loss of analyte completed, on the day of sample receipt.

-13 If a single test portion is unlikely to be representative of the test sample, replicate portions must be analysed, to provide a reliable indication of the mean value.
+13 If a single analytical portion is unlikely to be representative of the analytical sample, replicate portions must be analysed, to provide a better estimate of the true value.